sarah-wong/wong_sarah_socialsite_capstone/README.md

 Going forward, I want to implement:

-- Increased password requirements and other securities
+- Increased password requirements
+- Email verification on account creation
 - Storage for files and other forms of multimedia for posts
-- Support for Unicode and other rich text
+- Support for Unicode and other rich text markdown
-- Internal user messaging system
+- Internal messaging
-- Search features using the pre-existing tagging feature
+- Search feature using the pre-existing tagging system